Competitor Guide

 3. Channel Coverage and Routing Sophistication

-Verify the alternative covers every channel your customers actually use, particularly WhatsApp, Instagram, and email for D2C brands handling Multi-Channel Customer Service.
+Verify the alternative covers your full channel mix, particularly WhatsApp, Instagram, and email for D2C brands handling Multi-Channel Customer Service.
+For Shopify brands specifically, check whether the platform connects natively to Shopify order data or requires a third-party connector.

 4. Analytics and Reporting Depth for Support Leaders